5 Reasons to Stop Cross-selling

 5. Cross-selling ties up the rainmakers

-By reducing the push on cross-selling you can free up the time of rainmakers and let them do what they do best.
+By reducing the push on cross-selling, you free up the time of rainmakers and let them do what they do best.
 This shift also sets the tone from the top.
-It transfers the onus for building trusted relationships to all people within the firm and makes them work to earn the opportunity of an introduction.
+It transfers the onus for building trusted relationships to all people within the firm to earn the opportunity of an introduction.

 And finally…